 This plan identifies Program Participants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to Program Participants on safety and security.
-This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that Emergency Solutions Grants is in compliance with VAWA.
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that Emergency Solutions Grants and Continuum of Care Grants are in compliance with VAWA.